 The National Cyber Security Centre (NCSC) is part of the Government Communications Security Bureau.
 Our role is to help New Zealand’s most significant public and private sector organisations to protect their information systems from advanced cyber-borne threats.

-We focus on providing specialist security advice and support to New Zealand’s most significant organisations and information systems.
-This includes government departments, key economic generators, niche exporters, research institutions and operators of critical national infrastructure.
+We work with government departments, key economic generators, niche exporters, research institutions and operators of critical national infrastructure.

 Our focus is on detecting and disrupting cyber threats that are typically beyond the capability of commercially available products and services.

 - We work only with the consent of the organisations concerned.